Data Futures: Key concepts

 There will be three Reference periods over the traditional academic year, as this common timetable reflects both the majority of activity, and the principal regulatory activities that depend on data.
 The flexibility of the model allows HE providers to reflect their own timetables of activity, and respect the different delivery patterns of courses with different start dates.

-The Data Futures model sees data as a natural output of the HE provider’s own internal business processes and therefore submissions follow in close proximity to business events such as registration and enrolment.
 The Reference periods are not deterministic – the model is designed to follow the (generally annual) rhythm of course deliveries, recognising that different courses operate on different timescales.
-Business events occur and generate data, which is then reported to HESA in the Reference period when they occur.
-The collection system is always open and HE providers can continuously submit, quality assure, and view consolidated data using the Data Futures platform throughout the year.
-A suite of quality assurance and sign-off activities enable us to provide the sector with reliable, comparable, and consistent in-year information.
+Business events occur and generate data, which is then reported to HESA in relation to the Reference period when they occur.
+A suite of quality assurance and sign-off activities enable us to provide the sector with reliable, comparable, and consistent information.

 The diagram below illustrates how Reference periods will work (please note that the table below is only presented to illustrate the model it does not imply that any decisions on timings have been agreed):